 State laws and the federal government regulate the trucking industry.
 So this can influence the amount of compensation obtained by the victim or the family.
-So if you lost a loved one in a fatal collision, you need to be able to understand the terminology.
+So if you lost a loved one in a fatal collision, you need to understand the terminology.

 Also, it might be a good idea to hire a lawyer.
 They will already know the language and procedures.
 Hence, they are indispensable to winning a trucking injury case.

-- FMCSA: This is an agency that is a part of the Department of Transportation.
+FMCSA: This is an agency that is a part of the Department of Transportation.
 Its full name is the Federal Motor Carrier Safety Administration.
-This organization became established, January 1, 2000.
+This organization was established, January 1, 2000.
 It is a creature of statute.
 Its directives come from the Motor Carrier Safety Improvement Act of 1999.
-The duty of this office is ensuring the safety of commercial vehicles.
+The duty of this office is to ensure the safety of commercial vehicles.

 Most of all, they protect the victims’ rights to recover compensation for injuries.
 Also, they can get money for a fatality and other damages deserved by the victims.

-- The Statute of Limitations: This is a limit of time from the date of the injury or death in a tragic event.
+The Statute of Limitations: This is a limit of time from the injury or death date in a tragic event.
 It is a prescribed period to file legal claims.
 This time limit can be different from state to state.
-Also, if the lawsuit does not get deposited in the given amount of time, the court won’t accept it.
+If the lawsuit does not get deposited in the given amount of time, the court won’t accept it.
 It becomes time-barred in such cases.

 What are Some Other Truck Accident Damages?